dboddie-canonical-work/disgorged-docs/the-flutter-extension.rst

            command: usr/bin/tali
    [...]

-See `Flutter applications <flutter-applications.md>`__ for a comprehensive overview of using extensions with Flutter applications.
+See :ref:`Flutter applications <flutter-applications>` for a comprehensive overview of using extensions with Flutter applications.

 .. raw:: html